 Mexican Peso Deposit Options

-While many platforms are translated into Spanish, thereby catering to Mexican players, not as many of them provide the option for depositing in Mexican pesos.
+While many MX online casinos are translated into Spanish, thereby catering to Mexican players, not as many of them provide the option for depositing in Mexican pesos.
 If this isn’t available at an online casino that accepts Mexican players, then it’s most likely that US dollars will be provided as an alternative instead.
 In both instances, online casinos will usually accept deposits from several payment methods, ensuring that gamers from Mexico have a choice of how to transfer funds.
 They include the following options:

 - Credit and Debit Cards: Visa, MasterCard